 Note: Exalate accesses Salesforce through APIs and has its own guidelines for API Access add-ons.
 For instance, API access is provided by default in Enterprise accounts, while it is not the case with other accounts like Professional.
 Learn more about the different Salesforce editions Exalate supports on this documentation page.

-You will then be prompted to choose the installation destination for Salesforce: either “Install in This Org” or a Sandbox org.
+You need to choose the installation destination for Salesforce: either “Install in This Org” or a Sandbox org.
 My preference was to install it in this org.

-After selecting, scroll down to the bottom of the screen and agree to the terms and conditions.
+After selecting, fill in the required details, scroll down to the bottom of the screen, and agree to the terms and conditions.
 Once done, press “Confirm and Install”.

 Now, you need to specify the users for whom you want to install Salesforce.
 Remember, you have the flexibility to change this later on.
 In my case, I opted to “Install for All Users” and proceeded by clicking “Install”.

-Next, you’ll need to “Approve Third-party Access” and click “Continue” to move forward.
+Next, “Approve Third-party Access” and click “Continue” to move forward.
 Your installation process will now be complete.
 Simply click on “Done” to finalize the setup.

 Now, navigate to your Salesforce instance and create a connected app.
 Make sure to save the “Consumer Secret” and “Consumer Key” generated during this process.
 Once you have them, go back to your Salesforce instance, click “Apps,” and search for “Exalate”.